 Imagine if the post office could somehow magically add and decommission delivery trucks at will, increasing the size of its fleet as the amount of mail spikes (say, just before Mother's Day) and decreasing its fleet for times when fewer deliveries are necessary.
-That's essentially what serverless web applications are able to do.
+That's essentially what serverless applications are able to do.

 Quick deployments and updates are possible

-Using a serverless infrastructure, there is no need to upload code to servers or do any backend configuration in order to release a working version of a web application.
+Using a serverless infrastructure, there is no need to upload code to servers or do any backend configuration in order to release a working version of an application.
 Developers can very quickly upload bits of code and release a new product.
 They can upload code all at once or one function at a time, since the application is not a single monolithic stack but rather a collection of functions provisioned by the vendor.